Andreansx/SQL/README.md

 ###  Repo structure

 - **[/exercises](./excercises)**
   General SQL exercises based on online tutorials, platforms and ChatGPT.
 I will use this folder to store excercises in which I will practice basic queries like `SELECT`, filtering, sorting, aggregations, joins, and subqueries.
+Done using **SQLite** and **MySQL**
   <details>
   <summary>All excercises</summary>
   <br>